vslvskyy/gen-metrics-in-pytorch/README.md

 ## Metrics calculating

-You can run `main.py` with appropriate arguments to calculate metrics:
+You can run `main.py` with appropriate arguments to calculate metrics.
 ```shell
 python main.py \
     --metric fid \